Installing Window in Concrete Block Wall: Professional Guide

 Will there be cracks around the new opening?

 Proper scoring, low-vibration cutting, and grout-filled cells minimize micro-cracking.
-Any hairlines are sealed with elastomeric coatings included in the CountBricks materials list.
+Seal any hairlines with elastomeric coatings.

 Case Study: Adding Daylight to a Florida Ranch Home

 When the Alvarez family wanted a larger kitchen window in their 1960s concrete block ranch, three general contractors declined, citing structural risk.
-CountBricks accepted the challenge.
+Our team accepted the challenge.

 Digital Start, On-Site Precision

-1. The homeowner narrated goals through the CountBricks voice interface.
-Within minutes, AI generated a 14-line scope of work and a detailed estimate.
+1. The homeowner narrated goals through a voice interface.
+Within minutes, a detailed estimate was generated.

 2. Blueprint takeoff identified a bond beam exactly 7 courses above the proposed sill.
-Our engineers specified a precast lintel with #4 rebar and 2,500-psi grout.
+A precast lintel with #4 rebar and 2,500-psi grout was specified.

 3. Material pricing synced to local suppliers, locking in costs before demolition.